 2004 – Co-recipient: Sam Chavkin Prize for Integrity in Latin American Journalism, North American Congress on Latin America, NY, NY.

 2001 – Massachusetts House of Representatives: Citation for "tireless dedication and leadership... (while) building partnerships with city government, community businesses and immigrant communities" while at SCATV [see 2000-2001, below].

 1998 – AMARC: Citation for radio program on women's rights.

 1995 – UTNE Reader: Citation for Haiti Info [see below] as #7 on the list of "The Best of the Alternative Media."

 1991 – Council on International Non-theatrical Events - Golden Eagle Award for segment from Local Heroes, Global Change, a four-part series for PBS produced by South Carolina ETV.
 I was series researcher and also a segment producer.

 1983 – Radcliffe Fellowship grant for writing project in Liberia.

 Work/Major writings or documentaries

-Forthcoming Author: "Follow the Money: Student Journalists Track Earthquake Aid," Sextant.
+Winter 17 Author: "Follow the Money: Student Journalists Track Earthquake Aid," Sextant, page 24.

-Fall 15-present Full-time faculty: Salem State University.
+Fall 15-May 17 Full-time Lecturer: Salem State University.
 "Introduction to Communications," teaching Introduction to Communications and three multimedia journalism courses, including two whose students publish in Salem State Reports.
 Served on department's curriculum reform committee.